-Those were the days—yours truly in 1985 with Silas, the wolf cub.
+Your most powerful animal training tool is yourself.
+The featured picture shows this author in 1985 with Silas, the wolf cub.
 Notice the whistle hanging around my neck.
-I used it as a conditioned positive reinforcer (yes, the precursor of the clicker).
-Silas preferred, though, my own verbal reinforcer (“dygtig”)* because I always associated it with a friendly body language and facial expression.
-It meant acceptance.
-For wolves, much more sensitive to social situations than dogs, acceptance is the ultimate social reinforcer; for the cubs, it is vital.
+I used it to produce a sound as a conditioned positive reinforcer (yes, the precursor of the click sound from the clicker).
+Silas preferred, though, my personal verbal reinforcer (dygtig)* because I always associated it with friendly body language and facial expressions.
+Thus, ‘dygtig’ meant acceptance.
+For wolves, more sensitive to social situations than dogs, being accepted is the ultimate social reinforcer; for the cubs, it is vital.

-These were the first observations that led me to suspect that the verbal and the mechanic conditioned positive reinforcers were by no means the same.
-Since parts of the verbal reinforcer (the body language and facial expression) were untaught, I later coined the term “semi-conditioned reinforcer” and classified it as such.
+These were the first observations leading me to suspect that verbal and mechanic conditioned positive reinforcers had different applications.
+Parts of the verbal reinforcer (the body language and facial expression) do not require conditioning, Therefore, I later coined the term semi-conditioned reinforcer.

-After all, this shouldn’t come as a surprise.
-Interacting with someone is not merely a question of conditioning a series of behaviors—it is, foremost, creating a relationship.
+Interacting with someone is not merely conditioning a series of behaviors—it is creating a relationship.

-You can see me illustrate this in the DVD “The 20 Principles All Animal Trainers Must Know” shot by the Tawzers in Montana at a seminar I gave.
+You can see me illustrating this in the DVD “The 20 Principles All Animal Trainers Must Know” shot by the Tawzers in Montana at a seminar I gave.
 Watch the trailer here.
-You will also find other short movies demonstrating the same, various places on this site.
-Feel free to browse as you please, watch the movies and read the free articles.
+Also, explore the many resources on this site.
+Feel free to browse as you please, watch the free videos and read the free articles.

 Featured image: Roger Abrantes in 1985 interacting with Silas, the wolf cub—creating a relationship.